INVISIBLE SOUNDTRACKS

 I reach in and pull out a sleeve, play a song and then …what would be the next song ?

-Vol 27– Starts with a hypnotic version of Tomorrow Never Knows from Junior Parker.
+Vol 27– Starts with a hypnotic version of Tomorrow Never Knows from Junior Parker then moves on to other Beatles material by other artists.

 Vol 24 Some guitar from Jan Ackerman, Jeff Beck, Tom Verlaine, Durutti Column, Santana, Peter Green